gaoj123/Chillin-in-the-Front-Seats/README.md

 One word in our word list causes an ascii error (this happens about 1 in 100 times when the user goes on the "Draw" route and chooses an object to draw).
 If this happens, please refresh the "Draw" ("Choose Word") page.<br>

 ### Note
-Our system does not allow for singular/plural variants of the answer (word/object chosen to draw).
+Our system does not allow for synonyms and singular/plural variants of the answer (object chosen to draw).
+For example, if the correct answer is "fire", "flame" will be deemed incorrect.
+Another example would be "flowers" - "flower" would be incorrect.

 ### Created Accounts
 You can log onto these pre-existing accounts: <br>